Skip to content

 export NOORM_CONFIG=production

-noorm -H change ff
+noorm change ff

 ENV Variable Overrides